-As noted above, Alabama Power supported its proposed back-up power service charges in Part I.B. of Rate Rider RGB through testimony from its Regulatory Pricing Manager, Ms. Dean.
-In her Direct Testimony, Ms. Dean explained that the company's filing had been prompted by the complaint filed in Docket No. 32767, as the company anticipated that Complainants would assert that the basis for the Capacity Reservation Charge and Rate RTA Charge had become stale and unreliable.
-After completion of a new analysis, which included an update of the data supporting the charges, the company determined that the back-up power charges did in fact require adjustment.
+As noted above, Alabama Power supported its proposed back-up power service charges in Part I.B of Rate Rider RGB through testimony from its Regulatory Pricing Manager, Ms. Dean.
+In her Direct Testimony, Ms. Dean explained that the company's filing had been prompted by the complaint filed in Docket No. 32767, as the company anticipated that Complainants would claim the basis for the Capacity Reservation Charge and Rate RTA Charge had become stale and unreliable.
+Upon its update of the data, the company determined that the back-up power charges required adjustment.
 Ms. Dean then testified as to the scope of Rate Rider RGB and the provisions of the tariff concerning the supply of back-up power.
 She testified that the Public Utility Regulatory Policies Act of 1978 ("PURPA") and the implementing regulations of the Federal Energy Regulatory Commission ("FERC") obligate utilities such as Alabama Power to provide services like back-up power to qualifying small power production facilities and co-generation facilities.
 She also observed that Section 37-4-140(c)(1), Code of Alabama, authorizes the Commission to approve Alabama Power's rates, fees, and charges for back-up power services to on-site, interconnected generation.

 Ms. Dean provided testimony regarding the applicability of Rate Rider RGB.
-Importantly, Ms. Dean noted that Rate Rider RGB applies to any customer that interconnects and operates a non-emergency generator in parallel with the company's electrical system.
+Any customer that interconnects and operates a non-emergency generator in parallel with the company's electrical system is subject to the tariff.
 In contrast, if a customer's on-site generation is not interconnected to the company's system, the customer is not subject to the tariff.
 As an example, the company pointed to statements submitted as part of the complaint by one of Complainants' members who has a battery system along with his generation and maintains those facilities separately from Alabama Power's electrical grid.
-As stated above, the member's specific facilities not connected to the company's system are not subject to Rate Rider RGB.
-Customers that interconnect their generation to the company's system, however, impose on the company the obligation to stand ready to provide back-up power service whenever the customer requires it.
-In addition, these customers are subject to the special rules that accompany the tariff, which are intended to protect the company's electrical system and its employees from potentially adverse impacts that could be caused by the operation of generation in parallel with the company's system without its knowledge.
+Customers that interconnect their generation, however, impose on the company the obligation to stand ready to provide back-up power service whenever the customer requires it.
+In addition, these customers are subject to the rules that accompany the tariff, which are intended to protect the company's electrical system and its employees from potentially adverse impacts that could be caused by the operation of generation in parallel with the company's system without its knowledge.

 Ms. Dean then testified as to the design of the tariff.
-As part of this, she emphasized that the Capacity Reservation Charge and the Rate RTA Charge are not discriminatory, as they provide a costbased means for the company to recover the fixed (or demand) costs associated with the company standing ready to provide back-up power to partial requirements customers with interconnected on-site generation.
-To forego such charges, she observed, not only would result in the Part I.B. customers receiving back-up power service at the expense of other customers but doing so also would discriminate against customers receiving back-up power service under Part I.A. of Rate Rider RGB.
+As part of this, she emphasized that the Capacity Reservation Charge and the Rate RTA Charge are not discriminatory, as they provide a cost-based means for the company to recover the fixed (or demand) costs associated with the company standing ready to provide back-up power to partial requirements customers with interconnected on-site generation.
+To forego such charges, she observed, not only would result in the Part I.B customers receiving back-up power service at the expense of other customers, but doing so also would discriminate against customers receiving back-up power service under Part I.A of Rate Rider RGB.